Bigghis/bigghis.github.io/_posts/2025-16-10-25-LLM-CHAT-LIKE-ME.md

 description: A project to create a LLM that can chat like yourself - Part 1: Dataset Preparation
 date: 2025-10-16 12:00:00 +0530
 categories: [LLM, Chat, Project, fine-tuning]
-tags: [LLM, Chat, Project, fine-tuning]
+tags: [LLM, Chat, Project, dataset]
 comments: false
 ---